jackfood/Half-codeInterpreter/Readme.md

 ## Features

 - **Execute Python Code:** Write and execute Python code snippets or scripts within the GUI.
 - **Interactive with ChatGPT:** Utilize the built-in interface with ChatGPT for code generation and debugging.
+Please note that this tool does not execute code in the background like GPT-4; you must manually run the code.
-- **Handle Excel/CSV Files:** Load and process Excel/CSV files, including data exploration and analysis.
+- **Handle Excel/CSV Data Analysis:** Simplify data analysis tasks for Excel and CSV files.
+Generate Python code snippets to assist in data exploration, cleaning, and analysis.
 - **List Python Scripts:** View a list of Python scripts in your directory and select them for editing.
 - **Auto Paste & Execute:** Automatically paste code from the clipboard and execute it.